dmbarbour/glas/docs/GrammarLogicProg.md

 ### Module Structure

-A glas module produces a dictionary of grammars.
-Each grammar is represented as a value (perhaps 'gram' header).
-There is no reference between grammars by name - such references are inlined by the compiler.
-Only names *within* grammars are mutually recursive or subject to extension.
-In addition to grammars, modules may include definition of reusable rename operations (perhaps 'alias' header).

-Modules may import other modules, which are assumed to have the same structure.
-There may be some lightweight support for  aliasing names on import (`from xyzzy import foo, bar as baz, ...`) and qualified names `import xyzzy as x` and export lists, and to `open` a single module (avoiding ambiguous top-level names).
-The g0 syntax can be adopted here almost directly.
+Modules may start with one `open Module` import, providing the initial namespace, then import individual definitions from other modules with optional aliasing (via `from ./xyzzy import foo, bar as baz, ...`).
+There are no qualified imports or hierarchical names at this layer.
+Modules may specify an optional export list.
+By default, everything is exported.

+Modules additionally define grammars and mixins, translations and interfaces.
+The compiler eliminates references between modules-layer definitions via inling or application; compiled grammar definitions are independent.
+However, most code should be at the grammar-layer.
+Grammars can be understood as a more extensible and composable modular form.

 There are no top-level assertions, macros, or data definitions.
-A compiler may optionally perform some evaluation, e.g. to optimize based on final or private methods, but 'eval' is not *required* at this stage.

-The compiler should aggressively warn for name shadowing, and may require explicit 'abstract' declarations for any undefined methods used in a definition.
-I would also like to support type annotations early on, with partial type descriptions that can usefully be refined (e.g. by unification).
+Nothing that might require a full 'eval' by the module-level compiler.

 ### Application Model

 As a convention, if a grammar namespace is referenced as a function, we may assume method 'main'.

-If present, the glas command line interface also evaluates 'anno/main/run-mode' to select an alternative run mode or provide runtime configuration options.
+If present, the glas command line interface also evaluates a 'run-mode' annotation on 'main'.
+This can specify alternative run modes, or provide some extra parameters to the default run mode.
 Staged programs, such as selecting or configuring a program based on command line and environment parameters, can be supported via run mode.

 ### Acceleration

 It is possible to support some accelerated functions in context of grammar-logic languages.
-This can be expressed using 'accel' annotations, which the runtime knows to check.
+This can be expressed using 'accel' annotations, which the runtime or compiler would know to check.

-        anno/list-append/accel = ...

 However, acceleration of higher-order functions is difficult to express.
 Also, we cannot necessarily accelerate running a function backwards or with partial inputs.
 Thus, relying on acceleration may hinder use of programs for non-deterministic search.